pinkxel/une/wp-content/plugins/gutenslider/readme.txt

 2. Gutenslider Creation (Backend + Frontend)

 == Changelog ==

+= 5.1.5 =
+* add one more block Pattern: "Full Height Slider"
+* fix block appender layout in fixed content slider
+* fix now backwards compatible to PHP 5.3

+= 5.1.4 =
+* fix dots showing on mobile even if turned off
+* fix "Add Empty Slide" button not working on some setups

+= 5.1.3 =
+* fix a bug in GradientPicker component

 = 5.1.2 =
 * fix unique block ids on block copying